epsilon537/boxlambda/docs/test-build-ym2149.md

 No overflows detected.
 Test passed.
 ```
-The Verilator model should have generated Python file `pcm_out.py`:
+The Verilator model should have generated a Python file `pcm_out.py`:
 ```
 ls *.py
 pcm_out.py